Ravenloft: Strahd's Possession

-Ravenloft: Strahd's Possession is a 1994 fantasy role-playing video game developed by DreamForge Intertainment for Strategic Simulations for DOS.
-Ravenloft: Stone Prophet is a follow-up to this game.
+Ravenloft: Strahd's Possession is a fantasy role-playing video game developed by DreamForge Intertainment and published by Strategic Simulations for MS-DOS in 1994.
+Versions for FM Towns and PC-98 were released in 1995.
+It was followed-up by Ravenloft: Stone Prophet.

 Plot

 The game is based on the Ravenloft campaign setting for the Dungeons & Dragons fantasy role-playing game.
 The game is set in the domain of Barovia.

 The player characters are servants of the Lord Dhelt, leader of the city-state of Elturel in the land of Faerûn of the Forgotten Realms setting.
 After a thief assaults the Lord and steals his patron god's Holy Symbol of Helm, the player characters are sent in pursuit of the thief.
 Instead of simply catching the thief, however, they are somehow transported to the mist-shrouded land of Barovia, ruled over by the vampire Count, Strahd von Zarovich.

 As Barovia is surrounded by an impenetrable poison mist, the player characters have no choice but to explore the dark land of Barovia, which is crawling with undead and many more nasty things.
 Strahd, himself, seems interested in the characters' quest for the stolen amulet and invites the party to his castle.
 The characters' quest is to survive this hostile land long enough to unravel the mystery of the stolen amulet and somehow arrange safe passage out of Barovia.